-J. Arthur Rank, who distributed the film, gave Olivier a pretty awesome deal for Hamlet: Olivier would earn a monthly salary of 1,000 pounds to produce, 1,000 to direct, and 2,000 to star in the film, the equivalent of about $190,000 a month in 2020.
+J. Arthur Rank, the distributor of the film, gave Olivier a pretty awesome deal for Hamlet: Olivier would earn a monthly salary of 1,000 pounds to produce, 1,000 to direct, and 2,000 to star in the film.

 On top of this, Olivier would receive 3/8ths of the film’s profit.
-If this financial deal wasn’t a sign of Olivier’s prestige at the time, I don’t know what is.
+Indeed, this lucrative financial arrangement was a sign of Olivier’s great prestige at the time.

-Olivier certainly had his work cut out for him, however, for Hamlet on stage ran (roughly) a staggering four and a half hours, much longer than a standard film.
+Olivier certainly had his work cut out for him: Hamlet on stage ran (roughly) a staggering four and a half hours, much longer than a standard film.
 (For context, even Gone with the Wind (1939), which starred Olivier’s lovely wife Vivien Leigh, was capped at just under four hours.)

-Rank insisted that Olivier’s Hamlet run no longer than two and a half hours (2 hours preferably).
+Rank insisted that Olivier’s Hamlet run no longer than two and a half hours, and preferably, only 2 hours.
 To achieve this standard, Olivier quite literally had to figure out a way to cut the running time of Hamlet in half, while still keeping a cohesive storyline.

 As he made the cuts, Laurence Olivier felt strongly about what to keep, and what to axe.
-Olivier wanted to take the Freudian Oedipus complex undertones from his 1937 stage portrayal of Hamlet, and make them more pronounced in the film: where the lustful element of Hamlet’s relationship with his mother may have gone unnoticed by many theatergoers in 1937, Olivier made it impossible to miss this time around, even casting an actress 11 years his junior in the role of Hamlet’s mother Gertrude.
-(And to anyone who had a problem with the retrograde age discrepancy, Olivier merely responded, “For goodness sake, it’s Hamlet.”)
+Olivier wanted to take the Freudian Oedipus complex undertones from his 1937 stage portrayal of Hamlet, and make them more pronounced in the film: where the lustful element of Hamlet’s relationship with his mother may have gone unnoticed by many theatergoers in 1937, Olivier made it impossible to miss this time around, even casting Eileen Herlie, an actress 11 years his junior, in the role of Hamlet’s mother Gertrude.
+To anyone who had a problem with the retrograde age discrepancy between Olivier and Herlie, Olivier merely responded:

 Olivier sacrificed the political storyline and characters (Rosencrantz, Guildenstern, and Fortinbras) from Shakespeare’s play in order to meet Rank’s running time criteria, putting the focus of the film squarely on Hamlet’s psychology.
 Some critics viewed this as a mistake, while others applauded Olivier’s choice, which unquestionably brought more depth to the character by showing his inner turmoil.

 When comparing himself to previous Hamlets, Laurence Olivier would rightfully pride himself on being a more athletic Hamlet than any actor before him.
-This pride mostly came from the dive Olivier does at the end of the film, from a fourteen-foot high balcony, with a sword, onto the actor playing Claudius!!!!
+This pride mostly came from the dive Olivier does at the end of the film.

 As Olivier biographer Terry Coleman points out, this “swan dive” was nowhere in Shakespeare’s play.
 It was pure Olivier.